 A two way nested Analysis of Similarity was performed to evaluate each sampling event.
 For each of the 32 sampling events, the test compared the algae communities at the three sampling stations to determine their relative similarity.
-The test also generated a non-metric multidimensional scaling (NMDS) ordination plot to visually observe a 2-dimensional representation of the samples (Figure 7).
+The test also generated a non-metric multidimensional scaling (NMDS) ordination plot to visually observe a 2-dimensional representation of the samples (Figure 5).

-The results of this test indicate little variance (R=0.034) exists and that there is no significant difference (p=0.176) between the three stations.
+The results of this test indicate little variance (R=0.088) exists but there is a significant difference (p=0.004) between the three stations.
 However, some conclusions can be drawn from evaluating the locations in pairs; the two Ohio River stations are the most similar while the Wabash River station and the upstream Ohio River station seem to be the least related (Table 3).
 The relative magnitude of the pairwise p-values indicates that there is a marginal influence of the Wabash River algae on the Ohio River algae community.